Udari Madhushani

 Vikash Sehwag, Caner Hazirbas, Albert Gordo, Firat Ozgenel, Cristian Canton Ferrer

-CVPR 2022
+CVPR 2022 - pdf

 Understanding Robust Learning through the Lens of Representation Similarities